VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_1 Windows_NT_Basics/Chapter_1 Theory.md

 In contrast, kernel mode is a privileged realm reserved for the core functions of the operating system.
 Here, code has unrestricted access to the system's hardware and memory, facilitating direct and efficient interaction with the system's resources.
 It's where the Windows kernel, the hardware abstraction layer (HAL), device drivers, and certain system services reside.
 Core components in this space include the executive, which manages vital system tasks such as I/O, object security and more; the Windows kernel itself; and the HAL, which abstracts hardware specifics and provides a consistent, platform-independent interface for the kernel.

 ### References
-- "Windows Internals, Part 1: System architecture, processes, threads, memory management, and more (7th Edition)" by Pavel Yosifovich, David A. Solomon, and Alex Ionescu.
+- "Windows Internals, Part 1: System architecture, processes, threads, memory management, and more (7th Edition)" by Pavel Yosifovich, David A. Solomon, and Alex Ionescu
+- "Windows Internals, Part 2 (7th Edition)" by Pavel Yosifovich, David A. Solomon, and Alex Ionescu
+- "Windows System Architecture" available on Microsoft Docs